-NQM Wehrmacht Light or Jäger Division
+NQM Heer Light or Jäger Division

 The Original Jäger divisions were veteran troops and should usually be graded as such in NQM.
 Light divisions were intended to be a more mobile bridge between regular infantry divisions and Gebirgsjäger divisions, being able to operate in close country or urban areas.
 By 1943, all light divisions had been renamed as Jäger divisions.

 Divisional HQ including Jäger Signal Battalion and Aufklärungs Battalion

 3 Bicycle Recce (@R1), or Armoured Car (R3)